-Please note, a steamer is the perfect choice for cooking your gyoza, but if you don't have one available then a non-stick saucepan with accompanying lid can be used instead**.
+Please note, a steamer is a good choice for cooking gyoza, but if you don't have one available then a non-stick saucepan with a lid can be used instead**.

 - 7oz firm tofu or 200g raw chopped king prawns

 - ½ cup shredded Chinese or white cabbage

 - ½ cup finely chopped carrots